 As a parent, you want to protect your children but there is a fine line between protection and suffocation.
 Children need to learn how to cope with consequences in order to grow into well-rounded adults.
 When parents take that away from their children—even with the best of intentions—it could have a devastating effect on their development.

 Check out the signs below to find out if you are a lawn mower parent and learn how you could change your behavior today.

 1. You Spend Hours Doing or Perfecting Homework

 Parents often double check their children’s homework and help them when an answer is incorrect.
 As long as your child is the one doing the work, this is perfectly acceptable.

-If you stay up half the night re-doing their homework while they sleep soundly in their bed, you might be a lawn mower parent.
+But if you stay up half the night redoing their homework while they sleep soundly in their bed, you might be a lawn mower parent.

 You don’t have to walk away completely.
 Helping your child with their homework is still an option, but make sure they are the ones doing most of the work.
 Give advice when it is needed and help them learn how to come to the conclusions themselves.